About the Journal

 Scope

 It addresses questions concerning the archaeology of sound and rhythmical behaviour of past cultures all over the globe, including the study and reconstruction of certain or possible sound tools, the investigation of soundscapes, especially where intentionally chosen or erected, as well as related historical, anthropological and ethnological research based on iconographies, literatures, and comparative studies reflecting the wide range of approaches and methodologies that has characterised music archaeology from its beginnings.
 It is published at the Publishing House of the Austrian Academy of Sciences.
-The journal will appear yearly, with the option of publishing online first.
+The journal appears yearly, with the option of publishing online first.